nuxencs/seasonpackarr/README.md

 > #seasonpackarr channel on the TRaSH-Guides [Discord server](https://trash-guides.info/discord) or create a new issue
 > on GitHub, so I can fix them.

+> [!IMPORTANT]
+> Upgrading from v0.16.0?
+The configuration and autobrr webhook setup changed.
+Follow the
+> [v0.16.0 to v1.0.0 upgrade guide](docs/product-specs/v1-upgrade.md) before replacing the service.

 ## Installation

 ### Linux